Baby Sleep Consultant in Singapore

 Stalling Bedtime Antics

-Many of these struggles aren’t caused by a lack of effort or consistency.
+Many of these sleep struggles aren’t caused by a lack of effort or consistency.
+Often, they happen because sleep timing, sleep pressure, or sleep associations aren’t aligned with a child’s individual sleep needs.

 Babies of the same age can sleep very differently.
-Some need more rest, others less — and following one-size-fits-all wake times can sometimes lead to overtiredness or resistance at sleep.
+Some need more rest, others less.
+Following rigid age-based wake windows can sometimes lead to overtiredness or resistance at bedtime.

-That is why I don’t start with rigid schedules or age-based charts.
-Instead, I focus on understanding your child’s actual sleep patterns before making changes.
+That is why I don’t begin with rigid schedules or generic age-based charts.
+Instead, I look closely at your baby’s actual sleep patterns, sleep pressure, and daily rhythms before recommending changes.

 When timing is right, babies often:

-This forms the foundation of all the sleep support I provide.
+This forms the foundation of the structured sleep support I provide to families.

-I use a structured, timing-first approach to help babies and young children build sustainable sleep — without rushing them into change before they are ready or relying on one-size-fits-all methods.
+I use a structured, timing-first approach to help babies and young children build sustainable sleep habits — without rushing them into change before they are ready.

 Every baby is different.
 Instead of relying on generic wake-time charts, I look at real sleep patterns to understand how your baby responds to sleep and wake times in daily life.